debbiswal/Tech-BITE/Topics/Gatling/Art-3/hashmap.md

       .inferHtmlResources()
       .headers(hdr)

+  val id = new AtomicInteger(0)
+  val userIdFeeder = Iterator.continually(scala.collection.immutable.Map("userId" -> id.incrementAndGet()))

   val testScenario = scenario("TEST LOOKUP")
-     .exec(Identity.authenticate)
+     .feed(userIdFeeder)
+     // Get the universal token for all users
+     // If we want to have user specific access token , then we have to create a user specific key
+     // and then pass it to authenticate() method .
+     .exec(Identity.authenticate("GLOBAL_TOKEN_KEY","GLOBAL_USER"))
-     // pull the token out of the cache for use in subsequent tests .exec( session => {
+     // Fetch the token out of the cache for use in subsequent tests .exec( session => {
-      val token = Identity.getToken("ACCESS_TOKEN")
+      val globaltoken = Identity.getToken("GLOBAL_TOKEN_KEY")
-      println ("The token is " + token) session
+      println (s"This is a dummy test with User-"+ session("userId").as[String] +" with Global token " + globaltoken)
+      session
       } )